-But unlike the money situation, here we are directly responsible for our lack of time.
-Poor time-management and procrastination are two thieves of time, and when they join hands with laziness- they become deadly combination.
+But unlike the money situation, we are directly responsible for our lack of time here.
+Poor time management and procrastination are two thieves of time, and when they join hands with laziness- they become deadly combinations.

 “Procrastination is one of the most common and deadliest of diseases and its toll on success and happiness is heavy”, said Wayne Gretzky.

-Your grow up hearing proverbs like ‘A stitch in time, saves nine’ or stories of ‘The ant and the grasshopper’, The hare and the tortoise’ and ‘The three fishes’ which tells us that procrastination can be our worst enemy.
-You may never have heard success stories which is based on procrastination because procrastination has never helped anyone win a race, save life, be successful or get a promotion.
+You grow up hearing proverbs like ‘A stitch in time saves nine’ or stories of ‘The ant and the grasshopper’, The hare and the tortoise’ and ‘The three fishes’, which tells us that procrastination can be our worst enemy.
+You may never have heard success stories based on procrastination because procrastination has never helped anyone win a race, save a life, succeed, or get a promotion.

-Though everyone agrees that we should not procrastinate, often the task of putting a stop to procrastination itself is postponed to tomorrow- and you can guess the result.
+Though everyone agrees that we should not procrastinate, often the task of stopping procrastination is postponed to tomorrow- and you can guess the result.
 That is the clue to the direction in which we are moving.
 The trick is to learn the Power of Now and start immediately.
-Until you lock the monster procrastination in a door-less dungeon, you will never get things done on time; besides, you have so many things incomplete that you will never be able to enjoy your life either.
+Until you lock the monster procrastination in a doorless dungeon, you will never get things done on time; besides, you have so many incomplete things that you will never be able to enjoy your life.

 16 Best Ways for Past Procrastination

 It is not enough to know why you should push past procrastination but also how to push past something that holds you back so often.
 Let’s explore this topic a bit more ‘NOW’.

 - Begin Now – if you say later, it may never happen.

 - Buy a planner/organizer – a written plan will stare back at you when incomplete